slsa-framework/source-tool/DESIGN.md

 * Users create a [policy](#policy) for the repo & branches they want to protect, indicating their desired SLSA level.
-* Users call the .github/workflows/create_slsa_source_vsa.yml reusable workflow on any `push` changes to protected branches.
+* Users call the .github/workflows/slsa_with_provenance.yml reusable workflow on any `push` changes to protected branches.
+* The slsa_with_provenance workflow gets the attestations, if any, for the prior commit.
-* The create_slsa_source_vsa workflow evaluates their controls, the current commit, and, in some cases, prior attestations, to determine the SLSA Source level of the current commit.
+* The slsa_with_provenance workflow evaluates their controls, the current commit, and prior attestations, to determine the SLSA Source level of the current commit.
-* A VSA, and potentially other attestations, are created within the workflow, and are stored in [git notes](https://git-scm.com/docs/git-notes) for the current commit.
+* A VSA, 'source provenance', are created within the workflow, and are stored in [git notes](https://git-scm.com/docs/git-notes) for the current commit.
 * Downstream users can get the VSA for the revision they're consuming by getting the git notes for that revision.